ONE DAY IN TAKAYAMA, JAPAN

 Trinity College

-Trinity College (College Green, Dublin 2) was founded back in 1592 by Queen Elizabeth I, and is Ireland’s oldest university.
-Many famous Irish people went to school here, including Oscar Wilde, Sally Rooney, Samuel Beckett, and Douglas Hyde (Ireland’s first president, who served from 1938-1945).
+Trinity College was founded back in 1592 by Queen Elizabeth I and is Ireland’s oldest university.
+Many famous Irish people went to school here, including Oscar Wilde, Sally Rooney, Samuel Beckett, and Douglas Hyde (Ireland’s first president).

 But the most popular spot of Trinity College is the Book of Kells exhibition.
 It’s a 680-page manuscript written in the 9th century AD, that, according to the Book of Kells Facebook page, “is Ireland’s greatest cultural treasure and the world’s most famous medieval manuscript”.

-It’s strongly recommended to purchase tickets online for a timed visit of 30 minutes (starting at 18.50 EUR), to guarantee entry into the exhibit.
+It’s strongly recommended to purchase tickets online for a timed visit of 30 minutes (starting at 25 EUR) to guarantee entry into the exhibit.

 Entrance of Trinity College (Photo by Stephen Bergin on Unsplash) and The Long Room (Photo by Hanna May on Unsplash).